Mountain Shore

-Mountain Shore (曉峯灣畔) is a private housing estate in Tai Shui Hang, Ma On Shan, Sha Tin District, New Territories, Hong Kong.
+Mountain Shore (曉峯灣畔) is a full market value development in Tai Shui Hang, Ma On Shan, Sha Tin District, New Territories, Hong Kong.
 The estate is one of the Hong Kong Housing Society's Sandwich Class Housing Scheme projects converted into private developments.

 The housing estate is built along Tide Cove.
 It comprises five high-rise buildings with a total of 1,124 units.
 It was developed by Hong Kong Housing Society in 2002.
 All units were initially sold within 9 hours in April 2002 at an average price of HK$2,900 per sq. ft.